Eddie Gerard: Professional hockey career

 Gerard had another strong showing in 1921–22 season, with 18 points in 21 games, as the Senators won the league championship, though losing to the Toronto St. Patricks in the playoffs.
 After the Senators were eliminated, Gerard was invited to play in game four of the Stanley Cup Finals.
 Harry Cameron, a St. Patricks' defenceman, was injured in the previous game, and Vancouver Millionaires' manager Lester Patrick gave permission for Toronto to use Gerard as a replacement.
 (Teams could bring in replacements for injured players so long as their opponents consented.)
 Gerard was instrumental in Toronto winning the game and forcing a deciding fifth in the series.
-Toronto, with Cameron back in the line-up, won the series, and Gerard was included on the winning roster, his third Stanley Cup championship in a row.
+Toronto, with Cameron back in the line-up, won the series, and Gerard was included on the winning roster, his third consecutive Stanley Cup championships.

 Back with the Senators for the following season, Gerard recorded 19 points in 23 games.
 He broke his collarbone during a series against the Vancouver Maroons and missed the first game of the 1923 Stanley Cup Finals against the Edmonton Eskimos as a result.
 Gerard returned for the second, and deciding match, which saw the Senators win the Stanley Cup for the third time in four years.
-This was Gerard's fourth Stanley Cup in a row, and he became the first player to win it in four consecutive years.
+This was Gerard's fourth consecutive Stanley Cup, and he became the first player to win it in four consecutive years.
 Before the start of the 1923–24 season Gerard was advised by the team doctor that his throat ailment, though benign, would be made worse by continued physical exertion and breathing the cold air in hockey arenas, and this could ultimately diminish his respiratory system.
 With no other option Gerard opted to retire from playing finishing his career after ten seasons with the Senators.

 In recognition of his playing career, Gerard was named one of the nine inaugural inductees of the Hockey Hall of Fame when it was opened in 1945.
 He would also be inducted into Canada's Sports Hall of Fame in 1975.